Aeroluna/LunaCoopMod/README.md

 - Fixed (mostly) a bug where Corsair's Disruption Web ability would autocast on a single unit multiple times.
 - Fixed a bug where Shadow Guard's casting Shadow Fury did not play their attack animation.
 - Fixed a bug where Vorazun's level 7 perk Veil of Shadows would apply inconsistently.
+- Fixed a bug where Dark Templar's/Shadow Guard's Shadow Fury had no range indicator.

 yeah.